advancedresearch/advancedresearch.github.io/blog/2023-12-20-path-functionialism-a-wittgensteinean-critique-of-naturalism.md

 this naturally leads to Functorialism as a mathematical understanding of natural science.
 The reason is that experiments are local hubs of mathematical knowledge in space-time.
-The relations between these local islands of "knowledge sources" leans the language bias toward functors as means of transferring knowledge in repetive experiments, where the form of knowledge is assumed similar to something like a category in Category Theory.
+The relations between these local islands of "knowledge sources" leans the language bias toward functors as means of transferring knowledge in repetitive experiments, where the form of knowledge is assumed similar to something like a category in Category Theory.

 However, natural science has traditionally been more strongly biased than Functorialism.